 With more than 10 sites spread across nine counties, Crowder College has made a big push in recent years to reach as many areas as possible.

-Page 2 of 2 - And again on Thursday, Tatum reminded attendees of the importance of proximity in higher education.
+And again on Thursday, Tatum reminded attendees of the importance of proximity in higher education.

 He also pointed out the expected benefits for Jane and McDonald County.